-The tournament hall can host a maximum of 220 players.
-Only a quarter of the Future Group can be unrated.
-Entry is conditional upon having valid FRD or Hungarian playing license for 2022.
-The cost of FRD is EUR 5 or HUF 2,000, and is valid for 1 year.
+The tournament hall can host a maximum of 200 players.
+Only a quarter of the Future Group may be unrated.
+Entry is conditional upon having a valid playing license for Hungary.
+The cost of this is EUR 5 or HUF 2,000, and is valid for 1 year.
+Those who are members of any Hungarian chess club, need not pay this, as they already have a Hungarian playing license.